 Getting a buddy is probably the smartest thing you can do this semester.
 You get a Swedish friend, someone to help you with questions and concerns, and someone to contact if you want to know more about Stockholm.
 It is also a great way to learn basic language skills.
 When you've applied to the programme you'll be matched up in buddy groups.
 Each group will contain about 2 buddies and 3 international students.

 Many organisations offer scholarships or grants.
-Some of these might help you to study for a Master's degree at Stockholm University!
+Some of these might help you to study for a Master at Stockholm University!